highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 })
 ```

-2. Wrap you edge function with `withEdgeHighlight`
+2. Wrap your edge function with `withEdgeHighlight`

 ```typescript
 import type {  NextRequest } from 'next/server'